 When will the Biodiversity Conservation Trust be established?

-The Biodiversity Conservation Trust will be established when the provisions of the Biodiversity Conservation Act commence.
-The Act is expected to commence on July 1, 2017.
+The Biodiversity Conservation Trust will be established on 25 August 2017 when the provisions of the Biodiversity Conservation Act commence.

 Will the $240 million for private land conservation be used to offset the biodiversity impacts of development?

 No, the $240 million for private land conservation will be in addition to payments made by developers to satisfy their offset obligations.

 How can the community scrutinise the work and the priorities of the Biodiversity Conservation Trust?